-The framework for measuring fair value provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
-The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
-The three levels of the fair value hierarchy under FASB ASC 820, Fair Value Measurements, are described as follows:
+Accounting standards provides the framework for measuring fair value which provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
+The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets (Level 1) and the lowest priority to unobservable inputs (Level 3).
+The three levels of the fair value hierarchy are described as follows:

-Level 1 - inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the plan has the ability to access.

-Level 2 - inputs to the valuation methodology include the following:

-- quoted prices for similar assets or liabilities in active markets; - quoted prices for identical or similar assets or liabilities in inactive markets; - inputs other than quoted prices that are observable for the asset or liability; and - inputs that are derived principally from, or corroborated by, observable market data by correlation or other means.
+- Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Plan has the ability to access. - Level 2 Inputs to the valuation methodology include other significant observable inputs including: - Quoted prices for similar assets or liabilities in active markets; - Quoted prices for identical or similar assets or liabilities in inactive markets; - Inputs other than quoted prices that are observable for the asset or liability; and - Inputs that are derived principally from or corroborated by observable market data by correlation or other means.

-If the asset or liability has a specified (contractual) term, the level 2 input must be observable for substantially the full term of the asset or liability.
+If the asset or liability has a specified (contractual) term, the Level 2 input must be observable for substantially the term of the asset or liability.

-Level 3 - inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.